Install the Classic Windows 7 Games such as Solitaire and Minesweeper on Windows 10 & 11

 Running the Solitaire game

-Windows 7 Classic Games FAQ
+11. Windows Updates and Your Classic Games

 For additional training resources, check out our online IT training courses.